-Bowel cancer means cancer that starts in the colon (large bowel) or back passage (rectum).
+Bowel cancer is cancer that starts in the large bowel (colon) or back passage (rectum).
 It is also known as colorectal cancer.

 There are two main parts to the bowel, the small bowel and the large bowel.

 The food we eat ends up in the large bowel where water and some nutrients are absorbed leaving waste.
 This passes through the bowel before leaving the body.

 The most common type of bowel cancer affects the large bowel, which includes the colon and the back passage.
 Large bowel cancer is also sometimes called colorectal cancer.

 Cancer starts when something goes wrong in a cell and it starts growing uncontrollably to form a tumour.

 More than 9 out of 10 people who develop bowel cancer in the UK are over the age of 50.